 If you watched my Consumer Crafts Christmas haul, you saw me unbox two 18 inch trees (affiliate link) that I planned to use on our mantel this Christmas.
 When I put them on the mantel, however, they were just a little bit too small to make the rest of the decorations look right.
 On one of my multiple raids of Target’s dollar spot, I picked up two small galvanized buckets that I turned into stands for the mini trees.
-It was really easy to do, if you are interested in creating your own at home.
+It was really easy to do, if you are interested in creating your own mini tree stands at home.

 I initially tried just putting the base of the trees into the bucket, but it still didn’t have the height I needed for the mantel.
 Instead, I flipped the bucket over and punch a hole in the middle of the pail’s bottom with a hammer and nail.